 Bunk Beds and Loft Beds are super popular for kids rooms as they provide so much functionality and fun.
-Once you've found the perfect elevated bed, then the search for that best Bunk Bed Mattress begins... and it’s not as straightforward as you might think!
-What kind of mattress for bunk beds is best?
-What should you consider when shopping a low profile mattress for bunk beds or loft beds?
-Do the same considerations matter like picking a regular mattress?
+Once you've found the perfect elevated bed, then the search for that best bunk bed mattress begins... and it’s not as straightforward as you might think!
+What kind of mattress for bunk bed is best?
+What should you consider when shopping for the best low profile mattress for bunk beds or loft beds?
+Do the same considerations matter like picking an adult mattress?
 How do you find the right quality, features and comfort?
 We hear these questions all the time, so here are a few tips to consider for picking bunk mattresses or loft mattresses.
 Learn more about the 2023 Best Twin Mattress by Maxtrix as rated #1 by Sleepline.

 Under-bed height is very important for the bottom bunk – so don’t go too plush there either!
 The thicker the mattress on the bottom bunk bed, the less headroom you will have.
 You want to be able to sit up tall on the bottom bunk without bumping your head on the top bunk.
-While you may not be too concerned about this for your child, remember that reading stories, tucking in and kissing good-night is usually a grown up’s job.
+While you may not be too concerned about this for your child, remember that reading stories, tucking in the kids at night and kissing good-night is usually a grown up’s job.
 They certainly appreciate being able to sit up straight even in the lower bunk bed.
 Again, a low profile mattress is a great choice for bottom bunks for this very reason – depending on what quality you decide on, you don’t have to give up on comfort even on a low profile bunk bed mattress.Remember that Maxtrix bunk beds and loft beds are available in low, mid and high heights.
 To help maximize your headspace between your bunks even more, select the right bed height as this will increase headspace.

-Easy Lifting Mattresses
+Change Sheets with Easy Lifting Mattresses for Top Bunks

 Adding a trundle bed under your bunk bed?
 Be careful about measurements – most trundle bed frames do not fit regular mattresses as they have to fit under the lower bunk – so they have to be shorter.
 Make sure you are getting a specific trundle-sized mattress that is slightly shorter than a regular length, and not as plush as a regular mattress so it easily tucks under your bottom bunk bed.Bottom line?
 Don't sacrifice comfort, space, convenience or safety by choosing the wrong mattress for your elevated bed.
 There is clearly a lot to consider when buying the best mattresses for bunk beds or loft beds.
 If you are still not sure where to start, try this handy mattress buying guide and take a look at Maxtrix mattresses - just reviewed by Sleepline.
 It will help you select the right one for your needs.
 Or, contact our customer care team for assistance.